revell-logo

 Long Eye Relief (4.5-5 inches): Essential for magnum cartridges and lightweight rifles.
 The extra distance prevents the scope from hitting your eye during heavy recoil.

 Extended Eye Relief (9-12 inches): Designed for scout rifles, handguns, and dangerous game rifles.
-These specialized scopes mount forward of the action for rapid target acquisition.
+These specialized scopes mount forward of the action for rapid target acquisition with minimal eye relief tolerance requirements.

 Critical Eye Relief: Scopes with narrow eye relief tolerance (less than 3 inches of usable range) prove frustrating in field positions.
 Look for generous eye boxes that maintain full field of view across a wide distance range.